TapwaveZodiac/novelaiUKB/docs/GPT.md

 **No, you are not talking to a machine with thoughts and feelings**.

 While *NovelAI* is very advanced, it is purely designed as a literature generation service.
 At times, you may feel like the AI understands you, and it may even seem emotional.
-This is it performing a very convincing facsimile of human literature - exactly what it was designed to do.
+This is it performing a very convincing impression of human literature - exactly what it was designed to do.

 The AI is only capable of producing text that looks convincingly human, without understanding language on its own.